Concerned Citizens' Movement: Nevis Island politics

-On October 30, 2017, Premier of Nevis Vance Amory handed over party leadership to Mark Brantley.
-An unprecedented move with this becoming the first time in St Kitts-Nevis politics, that an elected representative has passed on the leadership of a party without being unseated.
+The CCM lost the 2006 and 2011 elections to the Nevis Reformation Party (NRP), with Amory serving as Leader of the Opposition during these parliamentary terms.
+The CCM regained power at the 2013 election, with Amory returning as Premier.
+On October 30, 2017, Amory handed over party leadership to Mark Brantley.
+This was an unprecedented move, and the first time in St Kitts-Nevis politics that an elected representative had passed on the leadership of a party without being unseated.

-In the December 2017 Nevis Island election, Mark Brantley remained Premier after leading the CCM to victory, winning 4 out of 5 available seats (an increase of one).
+In the December 2017 Nevis Island election, Brantley led the CCM to victory and became Premier, with the party winning four out of five available seats, an increase of one seat.
+The CCM again won a majority at the 2022 election, although they lost a seat to the NRP.

 Among their current executive members is Alexis Jeffers.

 Leadership

 Vance Amory led the party from 1987 to 2017, and was followed by Mark Brantley.